stephmather/w251/hw5/README.md

 model.evaluate(x_test,  y_test, verbose=2)
 ```
 Accuracy of improved model is 98.5%.
 See beginner.html for output.

-* Repeat for the [TF2 Quickstart lab](https://www.tensorflow.org/tutorials/images/transfer_learning_with_hub).
-Download / upload to TX2 and run to completion.
-* Note: you'll have to make changes to the code and fix the OOM errors.
-Hint: what is your batch size? *Reduced batch size to 5 then 2 for final model*
-* Can you improve model accuracy?
-Hint: are your layers frozen?
+Keeping the layers frozen produced a superior result.
+This is likely a result of the training set being too small to meet the accuracy of the original model.

 ## Introduction to / comparison with Tensorflow v1
 TF2 is cool.
 However, there's a lot of code still written in Tensorflow v1, and we think that some familiarity with it will still be useful.